astronomer/docs/software/install-airgapped.md

 - View ingresses in the namespaces.
 - Retrieve secrets in the namespaces to locate and use private TLS certificates that service the ingresses.

-If you have complex regulatory requirements, you might need to use an internally-approved Ingress controller and disable Astronomer's integrated controller.
-You'll configure this detail later in the installation.
+If you have complex regulatory requirements, you might need to use an Ingress controller that's approved by your organization and disable Astronomer's integrated controller.
+You configure this detail later in the installation.

-## Step 4: Choose and configure a base domain {#choose-and-configure-the-base-domain}
+## Step 4: Choose and configure a base domain {#choose-base-domain}

-When you install Astronomer Software, it will create a variety of services that your users will access to manage, monitor, and run Airflow.
+When you install Astronomer Software, it creates a variety of services that your users access to manage, monitor, and run Airflow.

-Choose a base-domain (e.g. `astronomer.example.com`, `astro-sandbox.example.com`, `astro-prod.example.internal`) for which:
+Choose a base domain such as `astronomer.example.com`, `astro-sandbox.example.com`, `astro-prod.example.internal` for which:

 - You have the ability to create and edit DNS records
-- You have the ability to issue TLS-certificates
+- You have the ability to issue TLS certificates
 - The following addresses are available:
   - `app.<base-domain>`
   - `deployments.<base-domain>`